Jose Altuve Preview, Player Props: Astros vs. Tigers

 Jose Altuve At The Plate

-- Altuve is batting .314 with 14 doubles, a triple, nine home runs and 34 walks.
+- Altuve has 14 doubles, a triple, nine home runs and 34 walks while batting .313.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.